sagarbagwe/gemma-ai-app/README.md

-# Gemma 3N: Offline-First Multimodal AI Assistant
+# Gemma 3N: First Multimodal AI Assistant

 This project is a powerful, offline-first conversational AI assistant built with Streamlit.
 It leverages the multimodal capabilities of the `unsloth/gemma-3n-E4B-it` model to understand and process text, images, video, and audio inputs.
 The entire application is optimized for high-performance, on-device inference, ensuring privacy and accessibility even without an internet connection.